-AHC Hospitality, which services three hotels with convention and meeting space in downtown Grand Rapids, has also been preparing for the return to live events, AV Sales Manager Michael Cassell said.
+AHC Hospitality, which services five hotels with convention and meeting space in downtown Grand Rapids, also prepared for the return to live events, AV Sales Manager Michael Cassell said.

-They have always had the capability to create hybrid events in various forms—from simple to complex, Cassell said, but they are now ensuring they have enough equipment to handle an expected increase in demand and keeping tabs on new technologies being developed.
+They have always had the capability to create hybrid events in various forms—from simple to complex, Cassell said, but they have also ensured that they had enough equipment to handle the expected increase in demand and keeping tabs on new technologies being developed.

-And protocols are in place for sanitizing high-touch surfaces and electronic equipment before and after each event and during every break.
+Protocols remain in place for sanitizing high-touch surfaces and electronic equipment before and after each event.

 The Grand Rapids downtown convention campus can also include virtual components.